-Events + account-based marketing case study
+Events + Account-Based Marketing case study

 Thomson Reuters' event-based marketing strategy to build brand trust.

 Thomson Reuters is a globally known media company providing content and software services to business owners and legal professionals.

-In order to drive up brand awareness and build trust, Thomson Reuters organised close to 700 offline and online events throughout North America.
+To drive up brand awareness and build trust, Thomson Reuters organised close to 700 offline and online events throughout North America.

-Account stakeholders and buyers were invited to participate in these events to get familiarised with the company's offerings, network with other like-minded professionals and get industry-specific insights.
+Stakeholders and buyers from high-value accounts were invited to participate in these events to get familiarised with the company's offerings, network with other like-minded professionals and get industry-specific insights.

 For accounts that were churning or were about to churn, the team at Thomson Reuters took a more aggressive approach.
 They hosted exclusive events, invited key executives on the client's side to be on discussion panels and gave several opportunities to decision-makers to be mentioned in blogs and other forms of social media content.

-3) Wowing the customer with the power of next-gen technologies such as AR/VR
+Tactic 3: Wowing the customer with the power of next-gen technologies such as AR/VR

 B2C marketers worldwide have already created some highly innovative and engaging campaigns using it.
-At xGrowth, we feel that the B2B industry can also reap the benefit of this next-gen technology!
+At xGrowth, we feel that the B2B industry can also reap the benefit of this next-gen technology.

-If we go back to the definition of account-based marketing, it is all about creating highly personalised experiences for a set of very specific individuals at key target accounts.
+If we go back to the definition of Account-Based Marketing, it is all about creating highly personalised experiences for a set of very specific individuals at key target accounts.

-So far, B2B marketers have been creating these experiences by using tactics such as offline events, online events, direct marketing, online ads and email campaigns, so why not use AR/VR to do the same.
+So far, B2B marketers have been creating these experiences by using tactics such as offline events, online events, direct marketing, online ads and email campaigns, so why not use AR/VR to do the same?

-The possibilities are endless, but we should also be mindful of the hype and look at the use cases pragmatically.
+The possibilities are endless, but we should also be mindful of hype and look at the use cases pragmatically.

-AR/VR technologies + metaverse + account-based marketing example and case study
+AR/VR technologies + metaverse + Account-Based Marketing example and case study

 GumGum's AR-based campaign to increase participation in Clorox's annual marketing event.